When looking for a romantic partner, you probably have a mental checklist of questions. Some questions will be standard and provide a basic screening.

 Let the vendors know who makes the decisions about the project and who is responsible for the RFP process.
 The vendors should be able to get in touch with someone from your company in case they have any questions.

 1. Executive Summary

-It’s like an elevator pitch.
-There is no need to write much, just a quick overview of your business, the required solution, and its main goal.
+An executive summary is like an elevator pitch.
+There is no need to write much, just include a quick overview of your business, the required solution, and its main goal.

 2. Company Overview

 Present your company.
 Share a bit about its history, mission and goals, provided products and services, and targeted markets.
 You may add any additional information if you think it will help the vendors gain a better understanding of who you are.